Follow Us

 (9) Excessive alcohol consumption; –

-In conclusion, The brain has a remarkable ability to recover and adapt and making positive changes in your lifestyle can help mitigate potential damage and support brain health.
+In conclusion, the brain has a remarkable ability to recover and adapt and making positive changes in your lifestyle can help mitigate potential damage and support mental health.
+By understanding and avoiding these 10 harmful practices, you can protect your brain and enhance cognitive function.
+Prioritizing mental health today ensures better quality of life and mental equity in the future.

 Dr Hetal